Coronavirus (COVID-19): What Do I Do If I Feel Sick?

 If you have a medical emergency, call 911 and tell the dispatcher about your symptoms.

 When you call a health care facility, you will be asked about your risks for COVID-19.
-Risk factors include recent travel to certain countries or areas of the U.S., or exposure to an infected person.
+Risk factors include being unvaccinated, attending indoor events, recent travel to certain areas or exposure to an infected person.

 For instance, people calling Johns Hopkins Health System hospitals or clinics are asked:

-- Do you have a cough, fever, shortness of breath, muscle aches, sore throat, unexplained loss of taste or smell, diarrhea or headache?
+- Do you have a cough, fever or chills, shortness of breath or difficulty breathing, muscle or body aches, sore throat, new loss of taste or smell, diarrhea, headache, new fatigue, nausea or vomiting, or congestion or runny nose?

 - Has a public health officer said you were potentially exposed to COVID-19?